raleel/mythras-srd/0006_Vehicles.md

 The maximum number of traits a vehicle can have depends on hull size and type.

 Every vehicle has an inherent trait: the travel mode for which it was primarily designed.
 Therefore, aircraft inherently hold the Airborne trait, boats the Seaborne trait, and so on., This inherent trait does not count towards the available number of traits.
-However, if a vehicle wishes to include a second travel mode — a flying submarine for instance, then the Airborne trait would need to be taken as part of its available traits.
+However, if a vehicle should include a second travel mode — a flying submarine for instance, then the Airborne trait would need to be taken as one of its available traits.

 Some traits may not be available, depending on the technology level of the setting; Games Masters must make their own judgment calls as to what traits can be applied.